Our soldiers killed in Indian firing, claims Pakistan

-India countered it saying that it was Pakistan which resorted to firing which was effectively retaliated.
+India counters it saying that it was Pakistan which resorted to firing that was effectively retaliated.

-Tensions between Indian and Pakistan escalated on Monday as Pakistan claiming that seven of its soldiers were killed in cross border firing by the Indian Army along the Line of Control (LoC).
-India countered it saying that it was Pakistan which resorted to firing which was effectively retaliated.
+Tensions between Indian and Pakistan escalated on Monday with Pakistan claiming that seven of its soldiers were killed in cross-border firing by the Indian Army along the Line of Control (LoC).
+India countered it saying that it was Pakistan which resorted to firing that was effectively retaliated.

 This is a departure from the past trend when Pakistan has been quiet on casualties despite Indian claims of “inflicting heavy damage.”